These states are best, worst for raising children

 Speer said she feels optimistic and hopes policy-makers will be thinking deeply about the potential implications of their decisions on not only health insurance coverage but the various state programs that provide family support.

 "This is not a time to step back from these gains.
-We should be proud of them ,and we should maintain them," she said.
+We should be proud of them and we should maintain them," she said.
 "I'm hopeful that policy-makers will hold the line on the gains we've made so far and will make the decisions to protect these kids and families."